 Key Dates & Reminders

-PE takes place every Tuesday- please ensure full PE kits are in school each week.
+PE takes place every Tuesday- please ensure children come into school in their full PE kit each week.

 If you should need to speak to a member of staff about an of the events that are coming up or indeed anything else, please do not hesitate to mention it on the Nursery door or make an appointment that is convenient for all involved.